Nenjil

-Nenjil is a 2006 Indian Tamil-language romance film directed by Selva and produced by Manish Nair, Bhavani Kanagasapay under the banner Candy Films Ltd & Gatpaham Entertainment Ltd. The film stars Navdeep and Aparna in the lead roles, while Vadivelu, Thalaivasal Vijay, and Ranjitha play supporting roles.
+Nenjil is a 2006 Indian Tamil-language romance film directed by Selvaa and produced by Manish Nair, and Bhavani Kanagasapay under the banners Candy Films Ltd & Gatpaham Entertainment Ltd. The film stars Navdeep and Aparna in the lead roles, while Vadivelu, Thalaivasal Vijay, and Ranjitha play supporting roles.
 The music was composed by D. Imman with cinematography by U. K. Senthil Kumar.
 The film was released on 1 December 2006.

 Plot

 The film is about a group of people who win a competition and are taken to London for a free trip.
 The group includes Anand and Priya, but the joyous journey sours when the lead pair falls in love at the beginning of the holiday.
 Enters Rishi, a tour guide for London.
 He resolves to separate the lovers and plans to marry Priya.
 The rest is a cat and mouse game between Anand and Rishi and how their love overcomes all problems.
 There are also two people who separate him.
 They were in love before but got separated, and so they hate love.
 They decide to split them up so that they win the competition against Priya and Anand.
 In the end they tell them the truth, and Priya and Anand reunite.